os-climate/sostrades-dev-tools/docs/source/installation.md

 ## 2. Common Setup

-The objective of this sections is to get the environment and all folders properly organized on your local computer to start the installation.
+The objective of this section is to get the environment and all folders properly organized on your local computer to start the installation.

 ### 2.2 Setup prerequisites